 - Communicate asset management policies and strategies for more transparent decisions and support of economic development, sustainability, and performance initiatives.

-- Considering whole life costs and incorporating risk management into the asset management process.
+- Consider whole life costs and incorporating risk management into the asset management process.

 - Perform risk-based tradeoff analysis within and among selected asset types.
 Identification of lower cost strategies for managing assets through their life cycle.

-- Defined levels of service or performance targets for each asset and assess current condition or performance of assets.
+- Define levels of service or performance targets for each asset and assess current condition or performance of assets.

-- Development of investment scenarios for both capital needs and operations and maintenance budgets for each asset type.
+- Develop of investment scenarios for both capital needs and operations and maintenance budgets for each asset type.

-- Development of longer term operations/maintenance investment plans for identified asset types.
+- Develop of longer term operations/maintenance investment plans for identified asset types.

 Asset Management Team Committees